 - The maximum percentage of total pollutants can be produced by an industrial process.
 High levels of smoke, sulfur dioxide, and particulate matter are emitted into the air.
 In a distinctive industrial plant, for instance, it is easy to notice the long chimneys or smokestacks erected into the air, emitting large amounts of fumes and smoke from it.

-- Most manufacturing plants discharge the pollutants in small quantity, but continuously over extended time periods that eventually leads to cumulative negative effects.
-In some cases, manufacturing plants have accidentally emitted maximum no of Air pollution in a very short time span that has lead to enormous harm to human beings and animal health and destroyed plant life.
+- Most manufacturing plants discharge the pollutants in small quantities, but continuously over extended time periods that eventually lead to cumulative negative effects.
+In some cases, manufacturing plants have accidentally emitted a maximum no of Air pollution in a very short time span which has lead to enormous harm to human beings and animal health and destroyed plant life.

 Combustion from fossils fuels